mikemikula/resume-builder-public/README.md

 ## Support

-For support, email support@example.com or open an issue in the repository.
+For support, email open an issue or pr in the repository.

 ## Detailed Setup Guides